ESAT module 27 questions / 40 min / no calculator

 MM8.7

-This topic connects algebra and geometry by showing that the solutions to simultaneous equations are the coordinates of the points where their graphs intersect.
-Understanding this visual link allows you to determine the number of solutions to an equation by simply sketching the corresponding graphs.
+The solutions to simultaneous equations are the coordinates of the points where their graphs intersect, connecting algebra and geometry; understanding this visual link lets you determine the number of solutions by simply sketching the corresponding graphs.

 Revise this topic ›